DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_careservices/SETUP/Customer-and-Client-Management.md

 3. Name - Populate the organisation name.
 4.  **Customer group** - Select the relevant customer group.
 5.  **Terms of payment** – Enter the organisation’s payment terms
-6.  **ABN** – Enter the ABN,  if an ABN record has been created in D365 for this organisation, otherwise it can be entered later
+6.  **ABN** – Enter the ABN;  if an ABN record has been created in D365 for this organisation.
+Alternativley it can be entered later.
     **Address Tab**
 7.  **Add or Edit addresses**—Select Add or Edit as required, and a pop-up window will be displayed.
 Multiple addresses can be stored for each organisation's customer for different purposes.
 8.  **Name or Description** – This does not print when an address is used in reports, invoices, statements etc. Enter a name to be associated with this address or a description of the type of address it is, such as Office address, Postal address etc. The purpose can also be used for this type of function